Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 # A1 - Workbook - Term 1
 # Assessment Title 	Assessment 1 - Workbook
+### See bottom of the page for referencing material

 ## 1: Research the development of the internet from 1980 to today.
 You must describe at least FIVE key events in the development of the internet.
 You can refer to events, people of significance, or technologies and how they have changed over time.

-Prior to the 1990's some major strides in the development of the internet had already been made we had made.
-We had networking, We had sent a message between two computers,the first email had been sent TCP, routing and IP had all been developed but it wasn't until the 1990's that the internet began to touch our personal lives.

-On August 6th, 1991 the world's first website was published by Tim Berners-Lee, an employee at Cern.
-At this point he had already coined the term World Wide Web and the first standard for HMTL and URL's.

-The url was http://info.cern.ch. and it contained information about the World Wide Web and how you could use it.

-Tim Berners-Lee expressed humility in his creation and did not patent his web technology.
-He wants the web to be open and free to allow as much collaboration and development as possible.
-He later said "Had the technology been proprietary, and in my total control, it would probably not have taken off.
-You can’t propose that something be a universal space and at the same time keep control of it.”[^2]
+The seeds of the internet were sown in the late 1950's with the launching of Sputnik One.
+America's leaders acted swiftly and decided they would need a way to collect and access all the available technological information at any time.

+In 1958 APRA (The Advanced Research Projects Agency) was founded and In 1969, four university computers in America had been linked allowing for primitive national communication.

+APRANET then developed packets as an efficient way to send data to over computers in their small network.

+With the 1970’s came more breakthroughs with the development of TCP and IP allowing the Network to become a Network of Networks.

+Despite these major advancements the internet was still very much government and military technology.
+It wasn’t until the 1990’s that steps were made to make the internet public that it became a household name

+When Tim Berners-Lee joins Cern in 1979 he wrote a program to understand who did what at Cern.
+His Program worked by picking up on keywords and cross referencing them.
+It was called Enquire and worked like an encyclopedia.

+It was the ideas from this program that launched his major breakthrough, The World Wide Web

+The World Wide Web had the goal of allowing Cern staff to share information from all around the world.
+WWW had two principals.
+HTML or HyperText Markup Language and URL or Universal Resource Locator.

+HTML is a universal computer language that we use to access the internet while URL is a specific identifier for a website.
+He used these technologies to launch the first public Website on August 6, 1991.
+Fortunately Berner-Lee insisted he did not want to patent this technology allowing for rapid adopting and development of his technologies.

-Now that webpages were possible people has already begun iterating on the idea.
-The first blog appeared in early 1994.
+Now public facing websites were a possibility, the first blog appeared in early 1994.
 Written by Justin Hall, a student at Swarthmore College in Pennsylvania 'Justin’s Links From The Underground' was a personal journal focussed on sharing his life with those online.

+Though this seems a very common practice on the internet today, this was an extremely novel concept at the time.

-Even though websites had become somewhat popularised and were being used creatively we he had no way of indexed all these sites popping up.
+By the mid nineties, even though websites had become somewhat popularised and were being used creatively we he had no way of indexing all these sites popping up.
 In comes Web Crawlers and Search engines.

-In 1994 first full web browser was launched called Web Crawler.
+The concept of the search engine had been around for sometime but had limited scope and were mainly used in universities for research purposes.

+In 1998 Google Search was launched and used algorithms to do more specific indexing allowing for better search results and became the template for search engines going forward.

 In May 1997 the First social media platform, Six Degrees launched.
 While it was a dinosaur it still included many of the features we take for granted today such as profiles, friends lists, and school affiliations.
 Unfortunately the internet was far too novel at the time and only 2% of the world was online.
 It was only in 2002 with the development of Friendster that social media really blew up.

-Some would say that internet video is the biggest thing of internet and that all started with the development of Youtube in 2005.
-The first video was titled me at the zoo but by the end of the year it had its first video hit one million views.
+Some would say that internet video is now the biggest thing of internet and that all started with the development of Youtube in 2005.
+Prior to this we only had access to TV, video and DVD so the idea of video on demand, 24/7 skyrocketed to success and continues to be the most popular form of video content today.
-It is now the third most visited site on the web and second most used search engine

-The question is, where are things going next?
-What will be the next internet development.

  ## 2: Define the features of the following technologies that are essential in terms of the development of the internet: